 KSUT Public Radio - Connecting People Creating Community

-The KSUT Board of Directors meets on the second Monday of every month at 5:30 PM in the Craft Room of the Southern Ute Cultural Center and Museum.
+The KSUT Board of Directors meets on the second Monday of every month at 5:30 P.M. in the KSUT Annex Building, 14790 Colorado Highway 172 in Ignacio, Colorado.
 These meetings are open to the public unless prior notice is given as being closed to conduct confidential station business.